Los Angeles Construction Accidents / Practice / Los Angeles Crane Accident Lawyers

 Failure to follow the requirements and safety guidelines drawn up by OSHA can lead to the constructor’s liability in the event of an accident.
 But you must hire dedicated experts to investigate and protect your claims.

-The road to damages recovery requires intensive research and painstaking case evaluations in each and every individual case to recover maximum compensation.
-In most cases, our aggressive lawyers come out on top in cases involving machines.
+The road to damage recovery requires intensive research and painstaking case evaluations in each and every individual case to recover maximum compensation.
+Our aggressive lawyers usually come out on top in cases involving machines.

 According to OSHA, there are 125,000 cranes in operation across the United States daily and an additional 80,000 in the maritime industry.
 As per the accumulative 1992 to 2006 crane accident statistics, there are, on average, 42 crane accidents annually.
 More than 60% of all crane accidents involve a tower crane, while the rest involve mobile cranes, loader cranes, and other types.

 In 2008 alone, there were 58 deaths resulting from crane accidents.
-As of now, there are no published statistics for crane injury incidents in the past five years, but there are regular reports in the news of injuries and deaths associated with crane operations.
+Currently, there are no published statistics for crane injury incidents in the past five years, but there are regular reports of injuries and deaths associated with crane operations.

 There are different types of cranes and regulations pertaining to them.
-It is crucial to understand the type of crane in your accident to determine whether you have a personal injury case.
+Understanding the type of crane in your accident is crucial to determine whether you have a personal injury case.

-Some of the common types of cranes include hammerhead, telescope, tower, and bulk handling.
+Some of the common types of cranes include hammerheads, telescopes, towers, and bulk handling.

 Cranes are large and dangerous types of equipment, which is why they are responsible for more accidents than other types of equipment on a construction site.